m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-1-filter.md

 ## Filters - What They Are For?

-To answer the last two questions it was helpful to
+To answer the last two questions it was helpful to...
- - sort the `Course` column from A to Z
+ - sort the `Course` column from A to Z;
- - sort the `Name` column from A to Z
+ - sort the `Name` column from A to Z.

 This way Ahmed Ibrahim's information is shown at the top and their different courses are grouped together.